 h.
 Whilst everything will be done within reason to attend to repairs to the property, or any furniture, equipment or facility that may be faulty or fail during a guest’s stay, no guarantees will be given and no refunds will be granted should any breakdown occur and not be immediately rectified.

 i.
 Argyll Backpackers maintains standard public liability insurance cover.
 If you require details of the cover in advance, this can be obtained from the Owner/Director on request.
 Guests are not covered by our insurance for personal injury, damage or theft of property whilst in the Hostel, or public transport delays/cancellations.
 Guests are advised to ensure that they are covered independently for such events.
-Argyll Backpackers recommend personal travel insurance, including cancellation insurance.
+Argyll Backpackers strongly recommends personal travel insurance, including cancellation insurance.

 12 DATA PROTECTION

 As required by current UK Data Protection law, Argyll Backpackers complies fully with all requisite policy and procedures in relation to the collection, storage, use and disclosure of information provided to us.
 A copy of our Privacy Notice is available on our website but can also be provided on request.

 The contract between Argyll Backpackers and the Guest, and any matters arising from it, will be governed by Scottish Law.
 Scottish Courts will have exclusive jurisdiction to deal with all disputes.

 A member of staff is on call at all times for emergencies only.
 Out of Hours, their telephone number is on the corridor Notice Board, plus outside of the Main Door, there is also the door bell connected to the Owner's accommodation.
 The Group Leader is ultimately responsible for their group and in the event of an evacuation, must ensure that they have a full list of individual names for a Roll Call.